BelgianBiodiversityPlatform/python-dwca-reader/doc/index.rst

 Example use
 -----------

-1. Basic use, access to metadata and "Core lines"
+1. Basic use, access to metadata and rows from the Core file

 .. code:: python